AntonSol919/linkspace/basics.md

 - An application can have you trust the public key of third party service to whitelist content.
 Effectively emulating the current system of 'admins', while still having users give the option to replace them.

+- An application can require content to be signed or be vouched for by friends, or friends of friends.

-- You can require signatures from friends & friends of friends (Which i suspect will become more important as AI drives the cost of bullshit to zero.)
+I suspect the latter to become more important as AI drives the cost of bullshit to zero and platforms can't keep up.

 ### Won't we end up with the same paradigm of centralized control?